-1. Purpose.
-This appendix lists the minimum measurement standards for enroute MB facilities consistent with the guidance in ICAO Doc 8071, Volume I, Chapter 6, En-route VHF marker beacons (75 MHz).

-2. Required Equipment.
-The airborne equipment used for flight inspection of marker beacons is usually a standard aircraft marker receiver and antenna, with the receiver modified so that field strength can be continuously recorded.
+- 1. Purpose.
+This appendix lists the minimum measurement guidelines for enroute MB facilities consistent with the guidance in ICAO Doc 8071, Volume I, Chapter 6, En-route VHF marker beacons (75 MHz). - 2.
+Required Equipment.
+The airborne equipment used for flight inspection of marker beacons is usually a marker receiver and antenna, that allows field strength to be continuously recorded.
 Alternatively, a suitable general-purpose field strength meter covering the 75 MHz band could be used.
 The signal level used for calibration of the airborne marker receiver or field strength meter depends on the type of aircraft antenna used.